hms-dbmi/gehlenborglab-website/_members/cynthia-rosas.md

 ---
 Cynthia Rosas is a computer science student participating in DBMI's Summer Institute in Biomedical Informatics at Harvard Medical School.
 Cynthia Rosas will receive their BA from Colby College in 2023.
-The goal of Cynthia's research is to develop and design visualization tools and themes to faciliate genomic data interpretation.
+The goal of Cynthia's research is to develop and design visualization tools and themes to facilitate genomic data interpretation.